oat-sa/e2e-runner/README.md

 }
 ```

-There could also be a way to use both centralised and local plugins.
+There could also be a way to use both centralised and local plugins...

 ## Develop